Professor Anna Gwiazda

 Biography

-Dr Anna Gwiazda is a Reader in Comparative Politics in the Department of Political Economy.
-Before joining King’s in September 2010, Anna worked at Trinity College Dublin and University College Dublin.
-She was also a Visiting Scholar at the European University Institute, Sussex European Institute, Australian National University and the University of Canterbury, New Zealand.
-She has a PhD from Trinity College Dublin, Ireland, an M.A. in Political Science from Central European University in Budapest, Hungary and a BA in Economics from Technical University in Radom, Poland.
+Anna Gwiazda is Professor of Comparative Politics in the Department of Political Economy at King’s College London.
+Before joining King’s in 2010, she worked at Trinity College Dublin.
+She has also been a Visiting Scholar at the European University Institute in Florence and the Australian National University.
+She obtained her PhD degree from Trinity College Dublin, Ireland, an M.A. in Political Science from Central European University in Budapest, Hungary, and a BA in Economics from the University of Radom, Poland.

 Research

 Currently, Anna is working on several projects.
-She is a co-investigator on the ERC Synergy Grant project QUALREP: The Quality of Women's Political Representation (2023-28, funded by UKRI Horizon Europe Guarantee).
-She is also researching feminist movements in times of democratic backsliding and political responses to violence against women.
+She is a co-investigator on the ERC (UKRI) Synergy Project QUALREP: The Quality of Women’s Political Representation.
+She is also researching gendered democratic backsliding and democratic resilience as well as political responses to violence against women.

 Teaching

-• Gender Politics and Public Policy (MA Module)
+- Gender Politics and Public Policy (postgraduate module)

 Research